 The digital revolution, however, radically changed the ways in which government information is produced and distributed, upending longstanding library models of preservation and scholarly access.
 Therefore new ways must be found to ensure that the information governments gather and provide to their constituents—and the records of the workings of governments—remain available to researchers for the long term.

-CRL has assembled reports and documents as recommended background reading for attendees at the Forum.
+This event was part of CRL’s 2014 Annual Meeting and Collections Forum, held in Chicago at the University of Chicago Gleacher Center.
+CRL assembled reports and documents as recommended background reading for attendees at the Forum.

 Thursday, April 24, 1:00–5:00 p.m.

 Today most government records are created and managed in a multitude of digital systems and platforms, many of them in “the cloud.”
 With the availability of digital media, moreover, the volume of the records produced has mushroomed.
 (The Bush administration alone generated over 200 million emails and 11 million digital photographs.)

 Both the Government Accountability Office and the Congressional Research Service have raised concerns about the long-term integrity of U.S. agency electronic records and data.
 Add to this the growing frequency of unofficial disclosures of internal communications by WikiLeaks, media organizations like The New York Times and The Guardian, and other third parties, and a number of policy issues surface.
 This session explored the policy and political challenges the “digital government” ecosystem presents for libraries and the implications of this new reality for the stewardship of important historical evidence.

 1:00–1:45 p.m.
 Welcome and Keynote: Information, Transparency, and Government Records in the Digital Age: A Public Policy Perspective